Kewpie (mayonnaise): International sales

 Kewpie has sold its products in China since 1993, and operates three factories in China, located in Beijing, Hangzhou and Guangzhou.
 These plants can produce 72,000 tons of mayonnaise each year, and Kewpie is the dominant brand in several of China's largest cities.
 Southeast Asia is also a significant market.
 The company has sold its products in the United States since the early 1990s.
 It has a factory there that produces mayonnaise without monosodium glutamate, as well as other salad dressing and flavored sauces.
 Overseas sales accounted for about 9% of the company's business in 2019.

+Use by chefs

+David Chang of Momofuku has described Kewpie as "the best mayonnaise in the world".
+Jason Halverson, formerly of Stones Throw in San Francisco, stated that “Kewpie Mayonnaise is like mayo on crack.”

+Mari Katsumura, chef and owner of the Michelin-starred restaurant Yūgen, described the flavor of Kewpie in comparison to basic mayonnaise by saying that "the acid is a bit higher, it’s a little sweeter and the umami content is a little stronger, as well… compared to Hellman’s — Hellman’s would be a five on a scale of one to 10 in terms of flavor, while Kewpie mayo is probably like a nine out of 10 in terms of flavor."